faizanakram99/ReportManager/README.md

 # ReportManager
 Report Manager in PHP and AngularJS

-A simple single page application with Front-end in AngularJS and back-end in PHP and MySQL.
+A simple SPA (Single Page Application) in AngularJS with REST API (using PHP ).

 Requirements
 -------------